-Regular bonus means the "annual dividend" in your policy.
-It may be declared to a policy on an annual basis.
-Once declared, the amount for the annual dividend will be guaranteed and we will not withdraw it.
-While it is our aim to add the regular bonus to your policy every year, there may be circumstances under which we decide not to declare any regular bonus in some particular years.
+Annual dividend may be declared to a policy on an annual basis.
+Once declared, the amount will be invested in the investment options you selected.
+While it is our aim to add annual dividend to your policy every year, there may be circumstances under which we decide not to declare any in some particular years.